bubblu2264326/jaabo/README.md

 - ✅ **User Registration & Login**: Secure authentication for both citizens and service providers.
 - ✅ **Service Listings**: View available electricians, plumbers, and technicians with their profiles.
 - ✅ **Booking System**: Schedule and manage appointments conveniently.
-- ✅ **Ratings & Reviews**: Users can leave feedback and rate service providers based on their experiences.

 ---